-There are three sources of data on unemployment : Reports of Census of India, National Sample Survey Organisation's Reports of Employment and Unemployment Situation and first paragraph of this section is called open unemployment.
+Do we have different types of unemployment in our economy?
+The situation described in the first paragraph of this section is called open unemployment.
 Economists call unemployment prevailing in Indian farms as disguised unemployment.
 What is disguised unemployment?
 Suppose a farmer has four acres of land and he actually needs only two workers and himself to carry out various operations on his farm in a year, but if he employs five workers and his family members such as his wife and children. this situation is known as disguised unemployment.
 One study conducted in the late 1950s showed about onethird of agriculture workers in India as disguisedly unemployed.